haxbaba/DisableDefender/README.md

 Defender will only stay inactive for a short period of time.
 When it detects that it’s been off for too long, it will automatically turn itself back ON again.

-Watch This Video Tutorial : https://www.youtube.com/watch?v=7_1zyMtcdvo
+Watch This Video Tutorial to do it manually : https://www.youtube.com/watch?v=7_1zyMtcdvo